jackspaniel/yukon/README.md

 __TODO: I'm working on making yukon data source agnostic and splitting off the API stuff into a plugin.
 In that way yukon can support any type or amount of eithr plugin or one-off data-gathering middleware.
 ETA: Jan 13th, 2015__

+__UPDATE: data gathering via plugins have been implemented. mysql and solr are still a WIP in progress though.
+Some of the stuff below is out of date__

 A really simple yukon component looks like this:
 ```js
 module.exports = function(app) {